 It’s one of Vancouver’s more serious and solemn Halloween events, but also interesting for people of all ages and backgrounds.

-In 2023 there were both in-person and online activities between October 25th and November 1st.
+In 2024 there are in-person activities between October 24th and November 1st.

 Lost Souls of Gastown Tours at Halloween